 6) Why not use NFC rather than barcode?

-NFC is a great technology, as has been seen with the success of Apple Pay.
-However, currently it isn’t supported in the majority of phones in everyday use in the market.
-In addition, even with iPhones that support NFC they do not allow a mobile phone to emulate a standard transit smartcard, and although some Android phones have some NFC capabilities, in practice it has been very difficult to get the phone to act as a transit smart card without a new SIM card and commercial collaboration from the mobile phone carriers.
+For mobile ticketing to work, tickets need to be available across all mobile devices.
+This has been a serious issue for NFC-based mobile ticketing for the last decade. iPhones support NFC but they are not open to allowing a mobile phone to emulate a standard transit smartcard, and although most Android phones now have NFC capabilities, in practice it has been very difficult to get the phone to act as a transit smartcard without a new SIM card and commercial collaboration from the mobile phone carriers.

 7) So you’ll never support NFC?

-We are not religious about Barcode, and have several prototype NFC methods available in the lab at Masabi.
+We are not religious about Barcode.
 Similarly we also believe that Bluetooth Low Energy will start to come into its own once common mobile devices become more reliable and stable.
 These new methods will all emerge into production over the next few years as the technology comes off the “bleeding edge” and becomes more reliable and available to the mass market of users.

 8) What about people that haven’t got smartphones - are they ignored?